code4lib/2025.code4lib.org/README.md

 9. Switch back to the main branch
   * ```git checkout main```
 10. Go to https://github.com/code4lib/2025.code4lib.org
-11. Make a pull request base:master and compare:issue-3
+11. Make a pull request base:main and compare:issue-3
 12. Wait for someone to test your changes and merge the pull request
 13. Do the dance of joy 🎉